babenkoivan/elastic-scout-driver-plus/docs/search-results.md

 ## SearchResult

-You can execute the query and get `ElasticScoutDriverPlus\Decorators\SearchResult` instance in return:
+You can execute the query and get `Elastic\ScoutDriverPlus\Decorators\SearchResult` instance in return:

 ```php
 $searchResult = Book::searchQuery($query)->execute();